parklover/PTM-HelloGit-Lewandowski/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : [!output PROJECT_NAME] Project Overview
+    CONSOLE APPLICATION : [!output PTM-HelloGit-Lewandowski] Project Overview
 ========================================================================

-AppWizard has created this [!output PROJECT_NAME] application for you.
+AppWizard has created this [!output PTM-HelloGit-Lewandowski] application for you.

-This file contains a summary of what you will find in each of the files that make up your [!output PROJECT_NAME] application.
+This file contains a summary of what you will find in each of the files that make up your [!output PTM-HelloGit-Lewandowski] application.

     This is the main project file for VC++ projects generated using an Application Wizard.